sparkfun/SparkFun_LoRaSerial/docs/training.md

 ## Training as Server

 Press and hold the training button until the blue LED starts to blink then release the button.
-The cylon pattern pattern appears on the green LEDs.
+The Cylon pattern appears on the green LEDs.
 In this mode, the radio will respond to any training client with its settings.
 The radio will not exit this mode unless it is powered cycled or the **ATZ** reset command is issued.

 This mode (Training as Server) is convenient when multiple clients need to be paired to a server.
 For example, when a device is configured to be a Server in Multipoint mode, putting it in *Training as Server* mode will allow a user to put another radio into *Training as Client*.
 The radios will communicate and the Server radio will configure the client radio.
 Any number of client radios can be quickly and conveniently configured this way.